OpenClaw Raspberry Pi 5 & 4 Setup Guide | 2026 Private AI Server

 Why Raspberry Pi?

-Running Clawdbot on Raspberry Pi offers incredible advantages:
+Running OpenClaw on Raspberry Pi offers incredible advantages for your private AI hosting setup:

 - 24/7 Uptime: Always available AI assistant